ethsana/sana-docs/docs/installation/connectivity.md

 If you have success, congratulations!

-If this still doesn't work for you, see the last part of *Manual: Configure Your Router and Bee* section below, as you may need to configure your `nat-addr`.
+If this still doesn't work for you, see the last part of *Manual: Configure Your Router and Ant* section below, as you may need to configure your `nat-addr`.

 ### Home, Commercial and Business Networks and Other Networks Behind NAT